Hanoi Train Street (2025), Is it open – All You Need to Know

 However, there are some restrictions, and depending on your luck, you might be turned around and not let in.
 In that case, our best tip is to walk around, as a local (owner of a Train Street Cafe) might approach you and take you in.

-Hanoi Train Street is now fully open again since early January 2023.
+Hanoi Train Street is open in 2025 and has been fully open since early January 2023.

 We visited Hanoi shortly after the last closure in October 2022, and it was guarded, and you couldn’t get in anymore.